rrrguez/nextra/README.md

   pnpm dev
   ```

-Any change to `example/docs` will be re-rendered instantly.
+  Any changes to `example/docs` will be re-rendered instantly.

 Here we have used the watch mode for both nextra and the theme in separated terminals.
 Otherwise, if you update the core or theme packages, a rebuild is required.